lysms/WebDevSys/websys/lab9/README.md

 I worked on case 1 & 2 for part 2 and part 3.
 Working on all functionalities and SQL commands for add fields to the table.
 In addition, correct some formating error, and work on some additional features as a group.

 # Yuhao
+I worked on case 3 & 4 for part 2 and 3.
+At first I was thinking using the _GET to take over the data but then with the reminder from the team I realize it is better to use _POST directly to update data from the form of the front end.